ewaldmire/ascender/docs/docsite/rst/administration/performance.rst

 .. index::
    pair: improvements; process

-Ascender brings multiple improvements that support large scale deployments of Ascender.
+climber brings multiple improvements that support large scale deployments of climber.
 Major gains have been made to support workloads with many more concurrent jobs.
 In the past, there were issues with excessive database connections, job scheduling issues when there were thousands of pending and running jobs, and issues with successfully starting jobs when operating near 100% capacity of control nodes.

 Additionally, changes have been made by default to take advantage of CPU capacity available on larger control nodes.
 This means customers who provision larger control nodes and want to run thousands of concurrent jobs have multiple improvements to look forward to in this release: